(Click on photos to find out more)

-Anwesan Pal is currently an MS student in the Department of Electrical and Computer Engineering in UC San Diego (UCSD).
-He will be starting his Ph.D. in the Department of Computer Science and Engineering under the supervision of Prof. Henrik I. Christensen in UCSD from Fall 2019.
+Anwesan Pal is a Ph.D. student in the Department of Computer Science and Engineering at UC San Diego (UCSD) under the supervision of Prof. Henrik I. Christensen.

-Prior to this, Anwesan obtained his Bachelor of Engineering (B.E.) degree in Electrical Engineering from Indian Institute of Engineering Science and Technology, Shibpur, India in 2017.
+Prior to this, he obtained his Master of Science (M.S.) degree in Electrical and Computer Engineering from UCSD in 2019, and a Bachelor of Engineering (B.E.) degree in Electrical Engineering from Indian Institute of Engineering Science and Technology, Shibpur, India in 2017.

 His research interests are in the area of Machine Learning and its applications to Robotics & Computer Vision.
 He is currently working on Object based Semantic Mapping of indoor and outdoor environments.